thisdougb/ansible-task-firewall/README.md

 This task firewall strategy plugin provides that control.
 Security policy is written in yaml, and consumed and implemented during playbook exection.
 Any task violating the policy causes the playbook execution to halt.

 My supposition is that SecOps manage the policy itself, which was the principle reason for defining it in yaml.
-Blocking modules and arguments to modules works well, which is often enough to encourage Security teams to see Ansible as a useful security tool.
+Blocking modules and arguments to modules works well, which is often enough for Security teams to see Ansible/automation as worth being involved in.

 Blocking argument values (command='rm -rf /') is a work in progress, see ToDo below.